 Carelessness – This is the cause when the opposite is true.
 An educated individual that has all the experience and knowledge necessary to never have a gun accident gets a little too lax, lets his guard down, and fails to employ the very gun knowledge he possesses.

 Most semiautomatic pistols function the same way when it comes to disassembly.
 There is a takedown lever or pin of some sort that allows for the removal of the slide.
-But, with most of the semi autos out there, the trigger must be pressed in order to allow the slide to fully come off the frame.
-And, this is where people get shot.
+However, with most of the semi-autos out there, the trigger must be pressed in order to allow the slide to fully come off the frame.
+This is where people get shot.

 The gun owner believes his gun is unloaded and sets it on the table where he plans to clean it.
 He sits down and gets to work, flips the takedown lever, holds the gun in his right hand, and places his left hand on top of the slide.
-He’s holding the gun such that it’s pointed directly at his left thigh, finger on the trigger… Now, this guy is certain his gun is unloaded… he pulls the trigger to release the slide, and BANG.
+He’s holding the gun pointing it directly at his left thigh, finger on the trigger… this guy is certain his gun is unloaded… he pulls the trigger to release the slide, and BANG.

 Let’s run through two of the cardinal rules that apply here.